 Python scripting in ABAQUS part1 (for beginners)

-You will learn the basics of Abaqus scripting, and get a feel for Python.
-Moreover, the workshops demonstrate how to run optimization and parametric studies placing your scripts inside loops and varying parameters.
-You also get an in-depth look into extracting information from output databases, and job monitoring.
-All in all, you will get the knowledge and the confidence to write your own scripts for finite element simulations in Abaqus.
+By watching this Abaqus Python scripting package, you will learn the basics of Abaqus scripting and get a feel for Python.
+Moreover, the workshops demonstrate how to run optimization and parametric studies, placing your scripts inside loops and varying parameters.
+You also get an in-depth look into extracting information from output databases and job monitoring.
+All in all, you will get the knowledge and the confidence to write your own scripts for finite element simulations in Abaqus (FEA python).

 First of all, you will learn why we need to script.
 Secondly, a full explanation of useful words in Abaqus is prepared for you.
 Finally, you should know about what role Python plays in Abaqus and why we choose it over other scripting languages.